 The unlawful distribution, manufacturing, dispensing, or sale of this controlled substance is classified as a Colorado class 3 felony.
-This is punishable by a fine of $3000-$750,000 and a prison sentence of 4-12 years.
+This is punishable by a fine of $3000-$750,000 and a prison sentence of 4 to 12 years.

 3. Unlawful use of hydrocodone

 In Colorado, it is against the law to use a controlled substance unless legally authorized to do so.
-Thus, if a person does not have a prescription for hydrocodone but is using the substance anyway, he or she can be charged with this offense.
+Thus, if you do not have a prescription for hydrocodone but are using the substance anyway, you can be charged with this offense.

 3.1 Penalties for the unlawful use of hydrocodone

-The use of a controlled substance is classified as a Colorado level 2 drug misdemeanor.
-Before March 1, 2020, it is punishable by a fine of $50-$750 and a possible jail sentence of up to 12 months.
+The use of a controlled substance is classified as a Colorado level 2 drug misdemeanor, which carries:

 - Probation of up to 1 year;

 Colorado takes a more rehabilitative approach to drug addiction.
-If caught consuming the substance, the court has the option of granting users treatment at their own expense.
+If caught consuming the substance, the court has the option of granting you treatment at your own expense.
 If the treatment is successfully completed, misdemeanor charges will be dismissed.